 Many individuals tend to argue that if they have paid off their timeshare loan payment in full, they should be able to walk away.
 However, that is not the case because of annual timeshare maintenance fees.
 As mentioned above, your yearly timeshare maintenance fee gets treated with the same priority as your timeshare loan payments.

 With so many financial obligations, timeshares often give owners nothing but a life full of stress.
+It’s honestly best to avoid timeshare companies altogether.
 Renting it out to others may be worthwhile as the maintenance fees you pay will be taxable income, but truthfully, that only prolongs the inevitable.